Păstorel Teodoreanu: Particular episodes

 Also in Neobositulŭ Kostakelŭ, Teodoreanu's love for role-playing becomes a study in intertextuality and candid stupidity.
 Pantele is a reader of Miron Costin, but seemingly incapable of understanding his literary devices.
 He reifies metaphoric accounts about a Moldavian Princedom "flowing with milk and honey": "Had this been in any way true, people would be glued to fences, like flies".
 Even the protagonist, Kostakel, is a writer, humorist and parodist, who has produced his own chronicle of "obscenities" with the stated purpose of irritating Ion Neculce (who thus makes a brief appearance within Harrow's "chronicle").
 The deadpan critical apparatus accompanying such intertextual dialogues is there to divert attention from Teodoreanu's narrative tricks and anachronisms.
-Hrimiuc suggests that, by pretending to read his own "chronicle" as a valid historical record, Păstorel was sending in "negative messages about how not to decode the work".Neobositulŭ Kostakelŭ and Pursângele căpitanului comprise some of Păstorel's ideas about the Moldavian ethos.
+Hrimiuc suggests that, by pretending to read his own "chronicle" as a valid historical record, Păstorel was sending in "negative messages about how not to decode the work".

+Neobositulŭ Kostakelŭ and Pursângele căpitanului comprise some of Păstorel's ideas about the Moldavian ethos.
 The locals have developed a strange mystical tradition, worshiping Cotnari wine, and regarding those who abstain from it as "enemies of the church".
 The author also highlights the Moldavian boyars' loose sexual mores: weak husbands are resigned cuckolds, Romani slaves are used for staging sexual farces; however, as Zarifopol argues, this type of prose does not seek to be "aphrodisiac".
-The scenes of merrymaking are played out for a melancholy effect.
-In Neobositulŭ Kostakelŭ, the antagonist is Panagake, an outsider (Graeco-Romanian) and usurper of tradition.
-Although he suffers defeat and ridicule, he is there to announce that the era of joy is coming to a conclusion.
+Inelul Marghioliței depicts a boyar humiliating himself in front of his promiscuous young wife—according to writer Crișan Toescu, this stands as a symbol of his entire class.
+Some scenes of merrymaking are played out for a melancholy effect.
+In Neobositulŭ Kostakelŭ, the antagonist is Panagake, whom the other boyars detest.
+Kostakel exerts the collective retribution, by staging a situation in which he and a group of servants have intercourse with Panagake's wife.
+An outsider (Graeco-Romanian) and an usurper of tradition, Panagake suffers defeat and ridicule, but his very presence in the narrative announces the end coming end of universal joy.
 As critic Doris Mironescu notes, characters experience an "entry into time", except "theirs is not Great history, but a minor one, that of intimate disasters, of homemaking tragedies and the domestic hell."